Active

 Why Circle Is Under Scrutiny

-After the exploit, attackers allegedly bridged more than $230 million in stolen USDC from Solana to Ethereum using Circle’s own infrastructure — across 100+ transactions over six hours.
+After the exploit, attackers allegedly bridged more than $230 million in stolen USDC from Solana to Ethereum using Circle’s own infrastructure — across 100+ transactions over eight hours.
 Circle allegedly took no action to freeze the funds.

-Nine days earlier, it’s reported that Circle had aggressively frozen 16 unrelated business wallets in a separate civil matter — demonstrating both the capability and willingness to act.
+Nine days earlier, it’s reported that Circle had frozen 16 unrelated business wallets in a separate civil matter — demonstrating both the capability and willingness to act.

 Hiring Our Team for the Drift Protocol Crypto Hack Lawsuit